Luexks/reassembly_modding_by_example/src/getting_more_than_three_colors.md

 ![Transparency With All 50%](./diagrams/shroud_transparency_50.png)

-Even though all the colors in the above example have the same 50% transparency, they do not blend equally.
+Even though all the circles in the above example have the same Z level of `0.01`, and the same alpha value of 50%, the intersection of all three colors is mostly blue because of the digital compositing process.

-This is because the shrouds are rendered in order from red, green, to blue (even if they all have the same Z level).
-So for the center, the red first mixes with the black background, then that is mixed with the green, then that is mixed with the blue.
+The digital compositing process decides the color of the pixels of the intersection with this process:
+1. The opaque black background defaults pixels to black: 0% red, blue, and green.
+2. The black color is mixed with the red circle of 50% alpha.
+This leads to a color that is 50% black, and 50% red.
+In terms of RGB, this is 50% red, 0% blue, and 0% green.
+3. Then, this dark red color is mixed with the green circle of 50% alpha.
+This creates a color that is 25% black, 25% red, and 50% green.
+In terms of RGB, this is 25% red, 50% green, and 0% blue (`0x3F7F00`).
+4. Finally, this slightly dark impure green color is mixed with a 50% blue.
+This leads to a color that is 12.5% black, 12.5% red, 25% green, and 50% blue.
+In terms of RGB, this is 14.29% red, 28.57% green, and 57.14% blue, (`0x244992`) which is a dark blue color.

-If you wanted a grey center, you need to make the final ratios of the colors red, green, and blue all equal.
+However, if you want a grey center from three circles colored red, green, and blue, you would need to make the final ratios after the digital compositing process of the three colors all equal.

+To get a color of 1:1:1 R:G:B:
+1. Start with a full red at 100% alpha.
+2. Then split it equally with green using an alpha value of 50% for 50% red and 50% green.
+3. And then split those two colors with the third color, blue, at 33% alpha to get equal ratio for all colors.

-The alpha values in order of the colors in order of rendering are:
+The alpha values in order are:
 1. Red:     100%
 2. Green:    50%
 3. Blue:     33%